-If you are one of those parents who think that your child’s lack of academic abilities means they’ll grow up to be a failure, let me be clear on one thing and this is me speaking with my vault of knowledge, case studies, and arguably, life experience – not of being a parent but someone who understands the intricacies of life a little better than you do.
+If you are one of those parents who think that your child’s lack of academic abilities means they’ll grow up to be a failure, let me be clear on one thing, and this is me speaking with my vault of knowledge, case studies, and arguably, life experience – not of being a parent but someone who understands the intricacies of life a little better than you do.

-Your lack of faith in your child and senseless imposing of your own values and expectations on them, executed in a toxic manner, only goes to show why you ended up mediocre.
+Your lack of faith in your child and senseless imposing of your values and expectations on them, executed in a toxic manner, only goes to show why you ended up mediocre.
 Just because you have a Masters or PhD doesn’t mean your child needs to have one.
 Just because you don’t have a bachelor’s degree also doesn’t mean your child needs to have one.
-The last thing your child is going to care about when it comes to you being a parent is how academically brilliant you were.
+The last thing your child is going to care about when it comes to you being a parent is how academically brilliant you are.

-Let me be clear: Just because you are a failure, doesn’t mean your child will be, so learn to get out of their way.
+Let me be clear: Just because you are a failure doesn’t mean your child will be, so learn to get out of their way.

 There is a reason why there are chapters in Chinese classics on BaZi on how some charts are not just spouse-harming, but children-harming as well, so please don’t be so naive to think that you are doing your child a favour as long as your “intentions are good” because some of you really don’t know what you’re talking about.

 The next thing you know, you’re halfway to the grave and blaming your child for not doing more with their lives, not knowing that you were the problem and you got in the way because you instilled so much fear in them since young.